bridge-core/docs/docs/extensions/scripts/fs.md

 ### copyFolder

-TODO

-The `copyFolder` function copies the contents of a file to another existing folder with the specified paths.
+The `copyFolder` function copies the contents of a folder to another existing folder by their file paths.

-- Signature: `copyFolder(originPath, destPath)`
+- Signature: `copyFolder(originPath: string, destPath: string)`
 - Returns: `Promise<void>`

 ```js